WVURAIL/dspira/images/programme/README.md

 # Programme photographs

-Photographs of DSPIRA classroom work, migrated from the retired `cra` (Classroom Radio Astronomy) repository in 2026 so they stay available for use on this site.
+These photographs show DSPIRA classroom work.
+They moved from the retired `cra` (Classroom Radio Astronomy) repository in 2026 for continued use on this site.

 | File | Taken | Pixels | Size |
 |---|---|---|---|